GoogleCloudPlatform/php-docs-samples/appengine/php72/wordpress/README.md

 $ php wordpress.php update path/to/your-wordpress-site
 ```

 The command asks you several questions, please answer them.
-Then you'll have a
+This will copy the
-new WordPress project.
-This will copy the files in the [`files`](files/)
+files in the [`files`](files/) directory and write the proper configuration.
-directory and write the proper configuration.
+Then your WordPress project will be ready to deploy to Google Cloud!

 ## Deploy to Google Cloud